1neophyte2/indigo/_posts/2020-05-07-Nike Training Club - iOS app teardown.markdown

 Since the lockdown, various fitness apps have helped me plan a workout daily.
 I have particularly liked Nike Training Club app over the others.
 Their plans integrate a running module in addition to strength and conditioning.
 I have used it several times in the past but have never paid attention to several aspects of the app.

 Not this time, I took time and tried understanding different elements of the app as a user.
 Below is my understanding, observation and thoughts of Nike Training Club mobile app.

+**Note: the mobile app that I have used is on the iOS platform; it could be different on Android.**

+Nike Training Club (NTC) helps individuals to work out

+•	at any place
+•	without any cost
+•	tailoring to individuals needs

+Below is an Index that I have covered in this document

+Index

+1. Background
+2. Registration
+3. Onboarding
+4. Experience
+  - Workouts
+  - Feed
+  - Activity
+  - Inbox
+5. Overall